MethodGrab/firefox-google-search-by-image/README.md

 ## Release Process

-After making changes to the extension, do the following to publish a new version:
+To publish a new version:

 1. `yarn run test`
 1. Bump the `version` in `src/manifest.json`